alanzanattadev/molecule-landing/docs/getting-started-using-a-plan.md

 Each plan is displayed with three buttons:

-- A **Split** button that will split the Control Panel in two part and will open the plan in the newly created Control Panel.
-This allow you to see multiple plans at the same time, and easily move the Control Panel wherever you want in Atom.
+- A **Split** button that will split the Control Panel in two parts and will open the plan in the newly created Control Panel.
+This allows you to see multiple plans at the same time.

 - A **Pin** button, that adds the plan to a list of "pinned" plans displayed above the Control Panel.